Saint Peter and Judaism: Apostle to the Jews

-Paul the Apostle says that Peter had the special charge of being apostle to the Jews, just as he was apostle to the Gentiles.
+Paul the Apostle writes that Peter had the special charge of being an apostle to the Jews, just as he was the apostle to the Gentiles.
 Another apostle, James, is regarded as the leader of the Jewish Christians.

 Incident at Antioch

 The incident at Antioch refers to a meeting between Paul the Apostle and Peter described in the Epistle to the Galatians.
-As gentiles began to convert from Paganism to Christianity, a dispute arose among Christian leaders as to whether or not gentiles needed to observe all the tenets of Mosaic Law.
-In particular, it was debated as to whether gentile converts needed to be circumcised or observe the dietary laws.
-Paul was a strong advocate of the position that gentiles need not be circumcised or observe dietary laws.
-Others, sometimes termed Judaizers, felt that gentile Christians needed to fully comply with the Mosaic Law.
+As Gentiles began to convert from paganism to Christianity, a dispute arose among Christian leaders as to whether or not Gentiles needed to observe all the tenets of Mosaic Law.
+In particular, it was debated as to whether Gentile converts needed to be circumcised or observe the Judean dietary laws.
+Paul was a strong advocate of the position that Gentiles need not be circumcised or observe dietary laws.
+Others, sometimes termed Judaizers, felt that Gentile Christians needed to fully comply with the Mosaic Law.

 Council of Jerusalem

 Peter was a leader at the Council of Jerusalem.
 He ultimately stood a middle-ground between the Jewish Christians and the Gentile Christians.
-It was agreed that avoidance of idolatry, fornication, and the eating of flesh cut from a living animal, should be demanded of gentiles who wished to become Christians.
+It was agreed that avoidance of idolatry, fornication, and the eating of flesh cut from a living animal should be demanded of Gentiles who wished to become Christians.